 All rides and restaurants near the show will mostly be swarmed with people for the next 30 minutes, and the lines will be extra long.

-You can pick up a physical park map at the entrance of the park or you can use this link to see the map from your phone as well.
+You can pick up a physical park map at the entrance of the park, or you can use an interactive map on the SeaWorld app.